rgeraldporter/guessing-game-tutorial-wasm/README.md

 This is not fully complete yet.
 But should give you an idea of how best to communicate with WASM.

+It also has not been code reviewed by anyone who knows Rust well.
+Got any suggestions?
+Feel free to contact me or open an issue.

 # How to demo

 Very simply, you can just clone and then run your favourite web server tool on `/site/` directory; for example, [Node.js's `http-server`](https://www.npmjs.com/package/http-server).
 If you're making code alterations you'll need to make sure to install Rust as well as `rustup` and `emscripten`; [details can be found here](https://users.rust-lang.org/t/compiling-to-the-web-with-rust-and-emscripten/7627).